How to Use .NET Regex Within ThreatLocker

 Although ThreatLocker does support the use of Regex in the locations listed above, it does not provide as much control as specifying an exact path or process, as more than a single path or process can match a specified Regex command.
 It is recommended to use exact paths and process paths whenever possible.

-When a policy is matched using a Regex rule, the file will be logged in the Unified Audit, and will show the policy matches.
-However, it will not show a matching application if the Unified Audit log is expanded and 'Permit Application' or 'Add to Application' are selected.
+When a policy is matched using a Regex rule, the file is logged in the Unified Audit and shows the policy matches.
+However, it will not show a matching application if the Unified Audit log is expanded and 'Permit Application' or 'Add to Application' is selected.

-Because the path or process does not exactly match the text specified within the application definition due to the text being a regular expression, and application matches are looking for an exact text match, the matching application will not be displayed even though the policy remains in full effect.
+The path or process does not exactly match the text specified within the application definition because the text is a regular expression, and application matches look for an exact text match.
+Therefore, the matching application will not be displayed even though the policy remains in full effect.

 Was this article helpful?